-The most common reasons for children becoming looked after is as a result abuse and/or neglect.
+The most common reasons for children becoming looked after is as a result of abuse and/or neglect.
 BINs will ensure that staff have the necessary skills and knowledge to keep children looked after and previously looked after safe.
 Appropriate staff will have the information they need in relation to a child looked after's legal status (for example, who has parental responsibility, who is not permitted to have contact and who is not permitted to know where the child is being educated) and the level of authority delegated by the caring authority to the carer.

-The designated teachers for children looked after are Michelle Docwra and Kate Duffy.
+The designated teacher for children looked after is Michelle Docwra.
 The designated governor for children looked after is Mary Arbuthnot.